 At different points in the cycle we aim to:

-We look to buy unloved assets in strong locations with angles to exploit.
+We look to buy tired, inefficient properties assets, often with poor environmental credentials, in strong locations with angles to exploit.
 They are usually priced below replacement cost, typically acquired off-market and let off low rents.

-Through lease restructuring, refurbishment or redevelopment, we deliver the kind of spaces today’s occupiers want, while enhancing the local environment.
+Through lease restructuring, refurbishment or redevelopment, we deliver the kind of high quality, sustainable spaces today’s occupiers want, while enhancing the local environment and being sensitive to the communities in which we operate.
 We manage potential risk through pre-letting, joint ventures and forward sales.